 Measurable

-It must be possible to evaluate all targets and measure them against something tangible
+Remember that it must be possible to evaluate all targets and measure them against something tangible.

 Achievable